byCFM2/Atlas-TW/README.md

 7) Commands
 - /atlastw — toggle Atlas‑TW window
 - /atlastw options (or /atlastw opt) — open options
+- /atlastw ver — print your local Atlas‑TW version to chat
+- /atlastw ver check — immediately publish your version to LFT and print confirmation

 8) First Run
 - On the first run, a setup prompt may be shown once